MatinGhanbari/v2ray-configs/README.md

 ## ✍️ Contributing
 If you have a V2ray configuration file that you would like to contribute to this repository, simply create a new pull request and we will review it.

-## License
+## 📃 License Clarification

-Source code: This repository's source code (scripts, automation, documentation) is licensed under the MIT License.
-See LICENSE for details.
+Source Code: All source code, scripts, and documentation in this repository are licensed under the MIT License.
+See LICENSE for the full text.
+You may use, modify, and redistribute the code, including for commercial purposes, provided you retain the original copyright notice and permission notice.

-Configurations: The V2Ray configuration files (VMess, VLESS, Trojan, etc.) are aggregated from public sources and are not covered by the MIT license.
-I do not own these configurations and cannot grant any license for their use.
-Users are responsible for verifying the terms of use of each original source.
+Configurations: The V2Ray configuration files (VMess, VLESS, Trojan, Shadowsocks, etc.) published in this repository are aggregated from public internet sources and public GitHub repositories.
+These configurations are NOT covered by the MIT License.
+I do not own these configurations, and I cannot grant any license or permission for their use.
+Any party wishing to use these configurations must independently verify and obtain permission from the original publisher or server operator.

+Network Services: The servers referenced in the configurations are operated by third parties.
+I have no control over and grant no permission regarding these services.

+No Warranty: The code and configurations are provided "as is", without warranty of any kind.

 ## 🤍 Special Thanks To